cdalseth/techdemo/README.md

 #### WARNING: THIS SOFTWARE IS MEANT FOR EDUCATIONAL AND DEMONSTRATION PURPOSES ONLY.
 ONLY RUN THIS SOFTWARE ON A VIRTUAL MACHINE THAT DOES NOT CONTAIN ANY SENSITIVE OR MEANINGFUL DATA. *USE AT YOUR OWN RISK.*

+**The purpose of creating this program was to help further my own understanding of how ransomware works, at least conceptually.
+I hope others find this useful and educational as well.
+I suggest looking over the code to get an understanding of what is actually happening when you run these scripts.
+There are definetly a few artifacts left over from previous iterations, and it could use some refactoring, but dead code should be limited and the program should be relatively easy to understand.
+Everything starts in GenR-ware.py.**

 Start by cloning the repository:
 ```console
 user@host:~$ git clone https://github.com/cdalseth/techdemo.git